 The mystery deepens.
 I first saw the tree around 1977-78.
 Then, even though I knew it was on my property, I could never relocate it again.
 Quite by accident, I rediscovered it 25 years later, more or less.
 And it's actually within sight of my house!

-Afterthought: Studying the photos a bit I see on the first one some unweathered wood, so I'm thinking some of the Mexicans that helped build my house probably scavenged some on the tree.
+Afterthought: Studying the photos a bit I see on the first one some unweathered wood, so I'm thinking some of the Mexicans that helped build my house probably scavenged some on the tree, but there was plenty of mesquite around, their favored wood, so doubtful they took much from it, because it's obviously a juniper of some kind.
 But most of the hacking activity was very weathered 35 years ago, so someone with crude tools worked on it before then.
 And in case you're wondering, I employed some undocumented immigrants; I didn't check IDs, but in those days it wasn't illegal to hire undocumented immigrants.
 I even helped a couple of them get their legal status here.
 Times change.